fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/cylinder-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/qtk9z/ "@@open-newtab") to edit the above gauge.

-> Note: Unless you manually disable the automatic distribution of tick marks, the cylinder gauge can automatically calculate and display the best feasible number of major tick marks.
+> Unless you manually disable the automatic distribution of tick marks, the cylinder gauge can automatically calculate and display the best feasible number of major tick marks.

 ## Configure tick value step